-A Local Nature Reserve is a protected area of land designated by the local authority because of its local special natural interest and/or educational value.
+A local nature reserve is a protected area of land designated by the local authority because of its local special natural interest and educational value.

-Local Nature Reserves (LNRs) can be all sorts of places - woodlands, wetlands, meadows or coastal sand dunes.
+Local nature reserves can be all sorts of places - woodlands, wetlands, meadows or coastal sand dunes.
 They provide wild spaces where plants and animals, both common and rare, can thrive.
 They offer a natural environment, in contrast with formal open green spaces such as parks and gardens, but are still readily accessible to people.
-LNRs can be near city centres, on the coast, or in the countryside.
+They can be found near city centres, on the coast, or in the countryside.

-More information on Local Nature Reserves can be found on the Scottish Natural Heritage site.
+More information on local nature reserves can be found on Scottish Natural Heritage.

 The reserve incorporates the estuary of the River Philorth and the sand dune complex, which is part of the larger Fraserburgh Bay sand dune system.
 There are also areas of reed bed, salt marsh and mud flats associated with the estuary.
 The Waters of Philorth site is known for the diversity of its bird life resulting from the range of habitats.

 Away from the exposed beach the sand dunes are more sheltered and contain a great variety of plants.
-As well as marram grass there are a lot of flowering plants such as ladies bedstraw, northern marsh orchid and cowslip.
+As well as marram grass there are flowering plants such as ladies bedstraw, northern marsh orchid and cowslip.

 A car park area with picnic facilities has been established at the landward side of the dunes and a boardwalk and footpaths provide access around the site.
 The site boundaries are the B9033, the golf course, the seaward edge of the dune and the Water of Philorth.

-It was designated a Local Nature Reserve in 1991 because of its value as a wildlife habitat.
-The site is part of a former lowland raised bog and is a very special place with a range of plants and animals.
+It was designated a local nature reserve in 1991 because of its value as a wildlife habitat.
+The site is part of a former lowland raised bog and is home to a range of plants and animals.

-Over the past years a number of successful events, such as Bat and Moth nights, Beastie Safaris and bird box building have been held, an information board has been produced and installed and the paths around the site have been upgraded with a discovery trail added.
+Over the past years a number of successful events, such as Bat and Moth nights, Beastie Safaris and bird box building have been held and the paths around the site have been upgraded with a discovery trail added.

-Arnhall Moss Local Nature Reserve has a five year Management Plan Arnhall Moss Management Plan 2013-2018 which details actions to be carried out on the site.
+View the Arnhall Moss management plan 2020-2024 (pdf 2MB) which details actions to be carried out on the site.

-Portlethen Moss is one such site.
+Portlethen Moss is a local nature conservation site.
 It is located on the edge of the town and represents the last remaining part of a much larger area of Moss, a lot of which has been lost to development.

-The Portlethen Moss Conservation Group was formed in 2004 and have worked tirelessly to promote the protection, enhancement and use of the area for amenity, recreation and education, as well as in the interests of biodiversity.
-With the support of Aberdeenshire Council who own some of the land on the approach to the main area of raised bog, and with funding from the Forestry Commission, SNH and private sponsors, paths have been improved, landscaping and tree planting carried out and interpretation boards erected.
+The Portlethen Moss Conservation Group was formed in 2004 and has worked tirelessly to promote the protection, enhancement and use of the area for amenity, recreation and education, while being in the interests of biodiversity.
+With the support of the council who own some of the land on the approach to the main area of raised bog, and with funding from Scottish Natural Heritage and private sponsors, paths have been improved, landscaping and tree plantings have been carried out and interpretation boards have been erected.